3S0/3S0/README.md

 "An idiot admires complexity, a genius admires simplicity" - Terry A Davis

 ## Projects
-* esohack - A 1.12.2 Anarchy/PvP-Based Utility Mod for Minecraft Forge
+* esoware - A 1.12.2 Anarchy/PvP-Based Utility Mod for Minecraft Forge

 ## Languages
 I am currently learning Java and mainly use that.
-In the past I learnt a bit of C++ and a tiny bit of Python.
-After learning Java I may learn vlang (https://vlang.io/)
+In the past I learnt a bit of C++.

 ## Misc